Romekbg/FoodySoftUniExam---API-Automation-Testing/README.md

 ## Disclaimer

-Please note that the RevueCrafters app/API tested in this project is the property of SoftUni, and this repository only contains my personal testing and automation scripts related to it.
+Please note that the app/API tested in this project is the property of SoftUni, and this repository only contains my personal testing and automation scripts related to it.